-Here is an example of relationship building.
-They had something in common – tent making, and that formed the basis of their relationship.
-They were local, even though they were transplants from another city.
+That activity formed the basis of their relationship.
+Priscilla and Aquila were local, even though they were immigrants from another city.

-- Paul had made enough funds from selling tents that he was free, or
+- Paul had made enough funds from selling tents that he lived off savings, or

 - Silas and Timothy took over business operations, or

-- Business had grown to the point where a manager was in charge, or
+- The business had grown to the point where a manager was in charge, or

 - Aquila and Priscilla were running the business to support Paul (All three go to Ephesus).